liqotech/liqo/docs/pages/gettingstarted/extended/dynamic_topology.md

 --type 'merge'
 ```

-The remote namespace inside the cluster-3 is destroyed, and after a couple of seconds, you should see all the three pods scheduled inside the last remaining cluster (in this case the *cluster-2*):
+The remote namespace in the cluster-3 is teared down.
+After a couple of seconds, you should see all the three pods scheduled in the remaining cluster (*cluster-2* in this example):

 ```bash
 export KUBECONFIG=$KUBECONFIG_2